 Upcoming Patient/Family Conferences

-Atlanta, GA – Saturday, November 2, 8 am – 4 pm, Le Meridien Atlanta Perimeter (A CMTA Youth Outing will be held the same day and is open to all CMT youth ages 10-18.)
+Registration is now open for the CMTA Patient/Family Conference in Atlanta, GA on Saturday, November 2, from 8 am – 4 pm, at the Le Meridien Atlanta Perimeter Hotel.
+Download/view the agenda.
+(A CMTA Youth Outing will be held the same day and is open to all CMT youth ages 10-18.)

 Previously Recorded Conference Video